-You may spend more time cooking up the ingredients in this BBQ sauce recipe than buying a bottle at a store, but it it’s worth it if you’re a barbecue sauce aficionado.
+You may spend more time cooking up the ingredients in this All-Natural BBQ Sauce recipe than buying a bottle at a store, but it it’s worth it if you’re a barbecue sauce aficionado.
 It has no added sugars or artificial sweeteners just the natural sweetness of the dates, a Superfood with high levels of soluble fiber and minerals.
 It also has a deeper flavour, tastes less salty, and is gluten-free compared to a recipe using soy sauce due the Tamari sauce, which is a darker brown color and slightly thicker.
-You can even make it as spicy as your guests like with Chipotle powder or other flavours of your choosing, so it’ll be your next favourite condiment for summer grilling.
+You can even make it as spicy as your guests like with Chipotle powder or other flavours of your choosing, so it’ll be your next favourite condiment for burgers or other grilled meals.

 - 40g sun-dried tomatoes (soaked overnight)

 - 2 medium roasted tomatoes

 - 1 tablespoon Tamari sauce (double-check for wheat if avoiding gluten)

 - 1 teaspoon lime juice

 - 2 teaspoons smoked paprika